andyl/BAMRU-Private/README.md

 ## Maintaing and Contributing

-### Bootstrapping/Running in Development Mode
+### Bootstrap & Run in Development Mode

 This app has been developed on Ubuntu 12.04.
 It will probably work on a Mac.
 It won't run on a vanilla PC, but may work with Cygwin.

 To bootstrap the app:
 - get the application datafiles from Andy (database, image directory, environment file)
-- clone the app & install the datafiles
+- clone the repo & install the datafiles
-- edit database.yml to use sqlite
 - install postgres and/or sqlite
+- edit database.yml to use the appropriate database engine
 - run `bundle install`

-To run the app:
+To run the app in development:
 - run `rails server` to run just the web app
 - run `foreman -p 3000 -e .rbenv-vars` to run the full stack